Pension income splitting

 Note

 Only one joint election can be made for a tax year.
-If both you and your spouse or common-law partner have eligible pension income, you will have to decide who will act as the transferring spouse or common-law partner and so elect to allocate part of their eligible pension income to their spouse or common-law partner (the receiving spouse or common-law partner).
+If both you and your spouse or common-law partner have eligible pension income, you will have to decide who will act as the transferring spouse or common-law partner and therefore elect to allocate part of their eligible pension income to their spouse or common-law partner (the receiving spouse or common-law partner).

 Forms and publications